2017 West Lothian Council election: Aftermath

-On 26 October 2021 Broxburn, Uphall and Winchburgh Labour Cllr Angela Doran-Timson left the Labour Party and joined the Conservatives.
+On 26 October 2021 Broxburn, Uphall and Winchburgh Labour councillor Angela Doran-Timson left the Labour Party and joined the Conservatives.

 Livingston South by-election

-On 29 March 2020 Livingston South SNP Councillor Peter Johnston resigned his seat due to illness.
-The By-Election was postponed due to the ongoing Coronavirus Pandemic.
-The By Election was held on Thursday 11 March 2021.
-The seat was won by the SNP candidate, Maria MacAulay.
+On 29 March 2020, Livingston South SNP councillor Peter Johnston resigned his seat due to illness.
+The by-election was postponed due to the ongoing Coronavirus Pandemic.
+The by-election was held on 11 March 2021 and was won by SNP candidate, Maria MacAulay.